zide05/AdvFact/README.md

   </tr>
 </tbody>
 </table>

+Table 1.
+The detailed statistics of baseline (left) and diagnostic (right) test sets.
+For baseline test sets in the left, dataset type means the dataset that source document and summary belong to.
+Here, CNNDM means CNN/DailyMail dataset.
+Nov.(%) means the proportion of trigrams in claims that don't exist in source documents. #Sys. and #Sam. represent the number of summarization systems that the output summaries come from and the test set size respectively.
+For diagnostic test sets on the right, all cells mean the sample size of the sets.

 ## Error analysis samples
 The 140 samples that are misclassified by the FactCC are in the directory: [data](./data)